hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/1_solution_design.md

 ---

 {{% notice note %}}
-If you just want to deploy the dashboard, feel free to jump to the [setup](../2_setup/)section.
+IGNORE THIS PAGE FOR REVIEW ITS BEEN MOVED TO THE BLOG POSTS - LEFT HERE JUST IN CASE YOU'RE INTERESTED If you just want to deploy the dashboard, feel free to jump to the [setup](../2_setup/)section.
 {{% /notice %}}